19 General Concepts

 \[ \text{Pr}\left( Y = j \right) = \frac{\exp\left\{ \beta_{0j} + \beta_{1j}x_1 + \cdots + \beta_{pj}x_p \right\}} {\sum_{l=1}^k \exp\{\beta_{0l} + \beta_{1l}x_1 + \cdots + \beta_{pl}x_p\}} \]

 This is a rather complicated model, but we will see later that it is a straightforward generalization of the two-level case.
-Instead of one linear predictor we now have separates predictors for the categories.
-The point of introducing the model here is to show that even in the categorical case we can apply regression methods—they predict category probabilities rather than the mean of a continuous variable.
+Instead of one linear predictor we now have separate predictors for the categories.
+The point of introducing the model here is to show that even in the categorical case we can apply regression methods—they predict category probabilities.

 Classification Problems